p0dyakov/flutter_interview/README_EN.md

 ### Mixin
 A `mixin` is a multiple inheritance mechanism that allows classes to use the functionality of other classes without explicit inheritance.

-Mixins in Dart are defined by the keyword `mixin'.
+Mixins in Dart are defined by the keyword `mixin`.
 They can contain methods, fields, and getters/setters, but they cannot have constructors.
 Instead, mixins are initialized automatically when they are applied to a class.
 The `with` operator is used to use mixins

 If the mixins have a method with the same name, then the implementation that is specified in the last mixin will remain.
 Since mixins will override this method

 ---
 <!-- TOC --><a name="sound-null-safety"></a>
 ### Sound Null Safety
-'Sound Null Safety` is an addition to the Dart language that strengthens the type system by separating types that allow the value of `Null` from types that do not allow the value of `Null`.
-This allows developers to prevent errors related to `Null'.
+`Sound Null Safety` is an addition to the Dart language that strengthens the type system by separating types that allow the value of `Null` from types that do not allow the value of `Null`.
+This allows developers to prevent errors related to `Null`.

 ---
 <!-- TOC --><a name="type-system"></a>